sewardlee337/sewardlee337.github.io/readinglist.md

 1. [It's Not All About "Me"](https://amzn.to/2XT1BdY), by Robin K. Dreeke
 1. [On Confidence](https://amzn.to/2D08osI), by The School of Life
 1. [Pebbles of Perception](https://amzn.to/2ScgR5O), by Laurence Endersen
+1. [Pygmalion in Management](https://amzn.to/2TRIgux), by J. Sterling Livingston
 1. [Shackleton's Way](https://amzn.to/2TcA83I), by Margot Morrell and Stephanie Capparell
 1. [Shantaram](https://amzn.to/2EI0aZH), by Gregory David Roberts
 1. [Stronger](https://amzn.to/2TtRIVN), by George Everly Jr., Douglas Strouse, and Dennis McCormack